sadeenabukhadra/FuncMage/README.md

   - Return values ?
 Can be returned from functions
   - Storage ?
 Can be stored in data structures like lists or dictionaries
   - Runtime creation ?
 Can be created at runtime
-- Callable : its type hint of function that imports from collictions.abc lib
+- Callable : its a type hint of function that imports from collictions.abc lib